SysKitTeam/docs-point/governance-and-automation/workspace-review/monitor-workspace-review.md

 These two roles have **different reports and actions available** before and during the Workspace Review and receive different emails.

-In this article you can find our  how **Syskit Point Admin** can monitor the progress of an active Access Review.
+In this article, you can find out how **Syskit Point Admins** can monitor the progress of an active Access Review.

 ## Workspace Review - Governance